choishingwan/PRS-Tutorial/docs/prsice.md

 Over the following three pages you can run three dedicated PRS programs, which automate many of the steps from the previous page that used a sequence of PLINK functions (plus some QC steps).
 On this page you will run a PRS analysis using PRSice-2, which implements the standard C+T method.

-This analysis assumes that you have the following files:
+This analysis assumes that you have the following files (or you can download it from [here](https://drive.google.com/file/d/1_ujJhCFAAHp_fA2U291pBUPTeF_FQLyu/view?usp=sharing)):

 |File Name | Description|
 |:-:|:-:|